-WTT 110 - Wind Energy Workplace Safety
+WTT 110 - Wind Energy Workplace Safety 3 Credit(s) Lecture 1

 Wind Energy Workplace Safety provides a framework for students to develop a thorough understanding of safety requirements in the wind energy workplace, the reason for these requirements, and how to determine if individuals and facilities are meeting those requirements.
 Emphasis is placed on requirements unique to wind energy worksites.